sikoried/jstk/README.md

 # Maintenance and Support

-The Java Speech Tooklit (JSTK) is developed and maintained by the Speech Group at the University of Erlangen-Nuremberg.
+The Java Speech Tooklit (JSTK) was originally developed and maintained by the Speech Group at the University of Erlangen-Nuremberg.
 It is designed to provide both API and applications for the most popular speech tasks such as speech recognition, speaker verification, speech transcription and annotation and evaluation of human rater tasks.
-The current maintainers of the toolkit can be reached at

-jstk@speech.informatik.uni-erlangen.de

 The JSTK is licensed under GPLv3 and welcomes any contributions in terms of extensions, bugfixes, feature requests or comments.
-Note that code maintenance is (for now) only done at the speech group of Univ.
-Erlangen.
 Though this toolkit is intended to allow full-scale speech applications, special APIs such as the Google Android Speech API or Java Speech API are not implemented (but may however be implemented in the future).

+Contributions are welcome -- please create issues or PRs.

 # Dependencies (managed through gradle)